BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/heroes.md

 ![](../media/rules_manual/example_71.jpg){ width=563 height=671 }

 ***Example 72:** Thorin has defeated Grinnah in Combat and has inflicted 2 Wounds upon the Goblin.
 Orcrist has the Goblinbane special rule, which will mean that each successful Wound will do D3 Wounds instead.
 Grinnah spends his 1 Fate Point to try to prevent the first Wound, rolling a 5 and preventing the Wound, which will therefore not become D3 Wounds.
 However, as he has no Fate remaining, the other Wound is successful and will then become D3 Wounds.
-Thorin rolls a 6, dealing 3 Wounds and cleaving the Goblin's head right off!
-Fate*
+Thorin rolls a 6, dealing 3 Wounds and cleaving the Goblin's head right off!*

 ![](../media/rules_manual/example_72.jpg){ width=868 height=411 }